Dmalex166/platformer-tutorial/steps/part4.md

 platforms.create(750, 220, 'ground');
 ```

-We don't need to scale these platforms as they are the right size already
+We don't need to scale these platforms as they are the right size already.

 3 platforms are placed around the screen, the right distances apart to allow the player to leap up to them.